 Kirklees Council has an elected Leader and Cabinet structure.
 There are 69 councillors from 23 wards.
-There is currently a minority Labour administration.
-No one party has had overall control since 1999.
-The current political composition is 24 Labour, 20 Liberal Democrat, 19 Conservative, 4 Green and 2 Independents.
+There are currently four Cabinet portfolios.

 The council employs around 14,000 staff (not including schools) (source: Kirklees Fact Sheets, Population and households (PDF 161kb), June 2011).
 We have a very talented and dedicated workforce across five directorates: